Science and technology in China: Patents

 In 2011, China became the nation with the greatest number of filed patent applications.
-However, this reflects in part that the government gives companies incentives for filing patent applications regardless of if eventually granted.
+Nevertheless, this reflects in part that the government gives companies incentives for filing patent applications whether the patent ends up granted or does not.
 The percentage of patents applications in China filed by Chinese companies rose from less than 52% in 2006 to nearly 73% in 2010.
-World Intellectual Property Organization data shows that Chinese companies have also become more important regarding patents overseas with Chinese companies now being on place two and four regarding number of patent applications filed by individual companies.
-China aims to transform the economy from "Made in China" to "Designed in China" and from contract manufacturing to having brand name companies with resulting improved profit margins.
+World Intellectual Property Organization (WIPO) data show that Chinese companies have also become more important regarding patents overseas; Chinese companies are in places two and four, respectively, regarding the number of patent applications filed by individual companies.
+China aims to transform the economy from "Made in China" to "Designed in China," and from contract manufacturing to having brand name companies with resulting improved profit margins.

-According to the recent data from the World Intellectual Property Indicators, China's patent office received 1.54 million patent applications in 2018, representing nearly half of patent applications worldwide, more than double the US.
-Looked at the international picture or patent filed via the Geneva-based World Intellectual Property Organization(WIPO) score, in 2019, China surpassed the U.S. as the top source of international patent applications filed with WIPO.
-China-based applicants filed for 58,990 patents applications followed by 57,840 applications from the US.
+According to the recent data from the World Intellectual Property Indicators, China's patent office received 1.54 million patent applications in 2018, representing nearly half of patent applications worldwide—more than double the U.S. In 2019, China surpassed the U.S. as the top source of international patent applications filed with WIPO.
+China-based applicants filed for 58,990 patent applications; 57,840 applications were filed by American applicants.

-In addition, although China is catching up fast, it still trails the U.S. and Japan for the number of patents made oversea.
-According to the World Intellectual Property Organization, the U.S. has 247,609 equivalent patent applications filed abroad in 2021, followed by Japan (190,399) and China (111,905).
-Regarding the patent applications adjusting for GDP, China ranked second in the world after South Korea, with 8,159 resident patent applications per unit of US$100 billion in GDP, followed by China (5,738).
-In terms of the patent applications adjusting for population, China ranked fourth in the world.
-South Korea continues to lead with 3,599 equivalent patent applications per million population, followed by Japan (1,770), Switzerland (1,119), and China (1,010).
+According to the WIPO, the U.S. had 247,609 equivalent patent applications filed abroad in 2021; Japan and China followed with 190,399 and 111,905, respectively.
+China ranked second after South Korea in the gross domestic product (GDP)-adjusted number of applications, with 8,159 resident patent applications per US$100 billion in GDP.
+China also had 5,738 applications in this category.
+When considering patent applications adjusted for population, China held the fourth global position.
+South Korea led with 3,599 equivalent patent applications per million population, followed by Japan (1,770), Switzerland (1,119), and China (1,010).